Learn how to reset your slide formatting with one click in PowerPoint 2010 for Windows. Reset sets your slide layout to the Theme defaults.

 OS: Microsoft Windows XP and higher

 We all are exposed to slides that can be so hazardous to our vision!
-One look at a slide as the one shown in Figure 1, and it really doesn't matter if the content is great or not, because this slide has nothing understated about it.
+One look at a slide as the one, as shown in Figure 1, below, and it really doesn't matter if the content is great or not, because this slide has nothing understated about it.
 Such loud slides can ensure that audiences look more at the look of the slide rather than the content.
 You might end up with such slides even with no fault of yours, because someone else designed them for you!

 Unfortunately you may now have to spend quite some time to reset all the formatting on the slide to make it look more simple and clean.
 You may have to change the position, size, and text layout for the placeholders on the slide too.
 Fortunately, there is an easy, one-click process to restore the sanity in the slides.
 It's called the Reset button.
 Remember, the Reset button is your friend.